okta/okta-aws-cli/README.md

 The pairing with the AWS Federation Application is achieved in the Fed app's Sign On Settings.
 These settings are in the Okta Admin UI at Applications > [the AWS Fed app] > Sign On.
-There are two values that need to be set in the Sign On form.
+There are two values that need to be set on the Sign On form.
 The first is the `Allowed Web SSO Client` value which is the Client ID of the OIDC Native Application.
 The second is `Identity Provider ARN (Required only for SAML SSO)` value which is the AWS ARN of the associated IAM Identity